uvalib/agita/README.md

 - The original Jira ticket timestamp cannot be used to specify the creation date of the GitHub issue.

-In principle, any Jira metadata could be prepended to GitHub issue or comment bodies as comments, but the result would be all issues starting at the present time and owned by same GitHub user as the one who generated the GITHUB_SECRET key.
+In principle, any Jira metadata could be prepended to GitHub issue or comment bodies as comments, but the result is still that each issue and comment will be owned by same GitHub user as the one who generated the GITHUB_SECRET key.

 ## TRANSFER MODE